jgndev/posts/five-core-tech-skills-2025.md

 There are five core skills that are the backbone of tech.
 Linux, Networking, Containers, Python and Web Servers.

-All of these can be learned in your homelab and doing so you'll pick up the skills that will set you up for success in any role you might be interested in.
+All of these can be learned in your homelab and doing so you'll pick up skills that will set you up for success in any role you might be interested in.

 The best part is you can master all of these in a super simple homelab using what you probably already have.